27 Full Sun Perennials For Sun-Drenched Gardens

 Learn More: See our complete guide on how to grow Black Eyed Susans from seed to flower.

-These incredible sun-loving perennials bloom in shades of gold, red, and brown all summer long.
+These incredible sun-loving perennials bloom in shades of gold, red, and brown all summer.
 To keep the flowers blooming profusely, remove faded flowers.
 Flowers are excellent for cutting.

 Plant gaillardia in a sunny location in well-draining soil.